Flutter

 - PII scrubbing.
 Use

-beforeSendto redact attributes (event.remove('enduser.email')) or drop entire events (returnnull).
+beforeSendto redact attributes (event.remove('user.email')) or drop entire events (returnnull).
 It runs synchronously on every span / metric / log before export. - Custom headers for auth.
 Pass

 headers: {'Authorization': 'Bearer …'}to authenticate the OTLP export.
 Headers are sent on every request including offline-replay POSTs. - No telemetry-to-disk PII by default.
 The offline buffer writes